The Heart of the Matter: Plot summary

 Scobie is called to a small inland town to deal with the suicide of the local inspector, a man named Pemberton, who was in his early twenties and left a note implying that his suicide was due to a loan he could not repay.
 Scobie suspects the involvement of the local agent of a Syrian man named Yusef, a local black marketeer.
 Yusef denies it, but warns Scobie that the British have sent a new inspector specifically to look for diamonds; Scobie claims this is a hoax and that he does not know of any such man.
-Scobie later dreams that he is in Pemberton's situation, even writing a similar note, but when he awakens, he tells himself that he could never commit suicide, as no cause is worth the eternal damnation that suicide would bring.
+Scobie later dreams that he is in Pemberton's situation, even writing a similar note, but when he awakens, he tells himself that he could never kill himself, as no cause is worth the eternal damnation that suicide would bring.

 Scobie tries to secure a loan from the bank to pay the two hundred pound fare for Louise's passage, but is turned down.
 Yusef offers to lend Scobie the money at four per cent per annum.
 Scobie initially declines, but after an incident where he mistakenly thinks Louise is contemplating suicide, he accepts the loan and sends Louise to South Africa.
 Wilson meets them at the pier and tries to interfere with their parting.

 Shortly afterwards, the survivors of a shipwreck arrive after forty days at sea in lifeboats.
 One young girl dies as Scobie tries to comfort her by pretending to be her father, who was killed in the wreck.
 A 19-year-old woman named Helen Rolt also arrives malnourished and dehydrated, clutching an album of postage stamps.
 She was married before the ship left port and is now a widow with a wedding ring too big for her finger.
 Scobie feels drawn to her, as much to the cherished album of stamps as to her physical presence, even though she is not beautiful.
 She reminds him of his daughter.